influxdata/docs-v2/content/influxdb/clustered/reference/internals/storage-engine.md

 ### Horizontal scaling

 {{% warn %}}
+#### Only use AppInstance to scale resources

-You **must** only alter the number of replicas through the `AppInstance` to ensure that all of the appropriate variables for scaling IOx are handled.
+Only alter the number of replicas through the `AppInstance` to ensure that all of the appropriate variables for scaling resources are handled.
 Manually scaling resources may cause errors.
 {{% /warn %}}